PsychicCat/API-JSONWebToken-Auth-Node-Mongo/README.md

   app.use('/api/*', expressJwt({secret: 'supersecret'}));
 ```

-You could change these routes to be what ever you need.
+You could change these routes to be whatever you need.

 Also inside of `app.js`, the following error handler deals with unauthorized errors when express-jwt doesn't find a token.
 Without this middleware, you'll just get 500 errors back.